LBMC/Fontro_Aube_2019/Difference_between_Up_N_Down_random_sequence/doc/source/README.rst

 The fasta files can be generated in two different ways:
   1. CUB sequences corresponds to generated sequences having the same codon biais usage than the one present in fasterDB control exons (CCE exons).
-Then those sequences are enriched or impoverished for the unit :math:`F` by mutating every sequences, one nucleotide at a time.
+Then those sequences are enriched or impoverished for the unit :math:`F` by mutating every sequences, one unit at a time.
-  2. MUT sequences corresponds to exon sequences selected randomly from FasterDB and then mutated, one nucleotide at a time, to increase or deacrease the frequency of
+  2. MUT sequences corresponds to exon sequences selected randomly from FasterDB and then mutated, one unit at a time, to increase or deacrease the frequency of a given unit :math:`F`.

 Example